bbc/bigscreen-player/README.md

 The *Bigscreen Player* is an open source project developed by the BBC to simplify video and audio playback on a wide range of 'bigscreen' devices (TVs, set-top boxes, games consoles, and streaming devices).

-## How to use

-Documentation on how to use this library can be found [here](https://bbc.github.io/bigscreen-player).
+For documentation on how to use this library, please see [here](https://bbc.github.io/bigscreen-player).

 ## Running Locally

-First, install dependencies:
+Install dependencies:
 ```
 $ npm install
 ```